JetBrains/intellij-sdk-docs/topics/basics/basic_action_system.md

 ## Introduction

-The actions system is an extension point that allows plugins to add their items to IntelliJ Platform-based IDE menus and toolbars.
+The actions system allows plugins to add their items to IntelliJ Platform-based IDE menus and toolbars.
-For example, one of the action classes is responsible for the <menupath>File | Open File...</menupath> menu item and the <control>Open File</control> toolbar button.
+For example, one of the action classes is responsible for the <menupath>File | Open File...</menupath> menu item and the <control>Open...</control> toolbar button.

 Actions in the IntelliJ Platform require a [code implementation](#action-implementation) and must be [registered](#registering-actions).
 The action implementation determines the contexts in which an action is available, and its functionality when selected in the UI.
 Registration determines where an action appears in the IDE UI.
 Once implemented and registered, an action receives callbacks from the IntelliJ Platform in response to user gestures.

-The [Creating Actions](working_with_custom_actions.md) tutorial describes the process of adding a custom action to a plugin.
+The [](working_with_custom_actions.md) tutorial describes the process of adding a custom action to a plugin.
-The [Grouping Actions](grouping_action.md) tutorial demonstrates three types of groups that can contain actions.
+The [](grouping_action.md) tutorial demonstrates three types of groups that can contain actions.
-The rest of this page is an overview of actions as an extension point.

 ## Action Implementation

 An action is a class derived from the abstract class [`AnAction`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java).
-The IntelliJ Platform calls methods of action when a user interacts with a menu item or toolbar button.
+The IntelliJ Platform calls methods of actions when a user interacts with a menu item or toolbar button.

-> Classes based on `AnAction` do not have class fields of any kind.
+> Classes based on `AnAction` must not have class fields of any kind.
 > This is because an instance of `AnAction` class exists for the entire lifetime of the application.
 > If the `AnAction` class uses a field to store data that has a shorter lifetime and doesn't clear this data promptly, the data leaks.
 > For example, any `AnAction` data that exists only within the context of a `Project` causes the `Project` to be kept in memory after the user has closed it.